 Veggie lovers, rejoice!
-A new study claims that those who eat a vegetarian diet not only lose twice the amount of weight compared to dieters who eat meat, but they also speed up their metabolism by reducing muscle fat.
+A new study claims that those who eat a vegetarian diet not only lose twice the amount of weight compared to dieters who eat meat, but they also speed up their metabolism by reducing intra-muscular fat.

 Scientists from the Physicians Committee for Responsible Medicine examined how calorie-restricted diets affected 74 patients with Type 2 diabetes.
 Some participants ate a vegetarian diet (fruits, grains, vegetables and nuts).
 The other group ate a conventional low-cal, anti-diabetic diet (typically, fruits, vegetables, whole grains, lean meats, poultry and fish).
 Ultimately, participants in both groups were not only eating 500 calories less per day than they did previously, but they were also exercising.

 The results?
 After six months on their respective diets, the conventional dieters lost an average of 7 pounds, while the vegetarian dieters dropped nearly double that (just under 14 pounds)!

 Researchers also analyzed participants’ fat-storage tissue (called adipose), finding that while both groups lost an equal amount of subcutaneous fat, those on the vegetarian diet lost more muscle fat.
 “This finding is important for people who are trying to lose weight, including those suffering from metabolic syndrome and/or Type 2 diabetes,” Dr. Hana Kahleová, lead author of the study published in the Journal of the American College of Nutrition, said in a statement.
 “But it is also relevant to anyone who takes their weight management seriously and wants to stay lean and healthy.”